gtk-rs/gtk4-rs/book/src/actions.md

 ## Menus

-If you want to create a [menu](https://developer.gnome.org/hig/patterns/controls/menus.html) you have to use actions and you will want to use the interface builder.
+If you want to create a [menu](https://developer.gnome.org/hig/patterns/controls/menus.html), you have to use actions, and you will want to use the interface builder.
 Typically, a menu entry has an action fitting one of these three descriptions:
 - no parameter and no state, or
 - no parameter and boolean state, or
 - string parameter and string state.

 Let's modify our small app to demonstrate these cases.
-First we extend `setup_actions`.
+First, we extend `setup_actions`.
 For the action without parameter or state, we can use the pre-defined "window.close" action.
-Therefore we don't have to add anything here.
+Therefore, we don't have to add anything here.

 With the action "button-frame", we manipulate the "has-frame" property of `button`.
 Here, the convention is that actions with no parameter and boolean state should behave like toggle actions.